clara-parabricks-workflows/single-cell-analysis-blueprint/README.md

 **Note:** The volume is currently assuming that you cloned the `single-cell-analysis-blueprint` repository into your `HOME` folder (`~/single-cell-analysis-blueprint`).
 If you did not clone it there, please change the `~/single-cell-analysis-blueprint` portion of the above to the correct path before running the command.

-### 4. Install the Extra RAPIDS Singlecell Libraries into the Running Container
+### 4. Install the Extra RAPIDS-singlecell Libraries into the Running Container
 Once the container is running,
 - if the provisioned system is an external cloud or workstation, please use a web browser to navigate to the system's IP address and it's port 8888.
 Example `http://192.168.1.2:8888`
 - if the provisioned system is your sustem, then use `http://127.0.0.1:8888`.